Zeke-OS/zeke/README.md

 commonly used on embedded platforms.
 Currently the core of Zeke is not even dependent of CMSIS at all, so it only provides CMSIS-RTOS-like interface.

-My current goal with Zeke is to expand it rapidly towards POSIX compliance and implementing real kernel features as much as possible.
-At the same time I'm trying to make it as modular as possible so that it's possible to shrink it under some 2 kB so it can be used with some cheap M0 cores but also at the same time make it possible to compile it with full feature se for real ARM cores.

 Key features
 ------------